Trump’s New York Buildings Must Decrease Emissions Or Face Millions In Climate Fines

-The Guardian reports that eight of President Donald Trump’s New York em properties face millions in climate fines under new New York regulations.
-If the president doesn’t adapt his business empire to be more environmentally friendly to address these potential fines, it faces 2.1 million in fines per year from 2030.
+The Guardian reports that eight of President Donald Trump’s New York properties face millions in climate fines under new regulations.
+If the president doesn’t adapt his business empire to be more environmentally friendly to address these potential fines, it faces $2.1 million in fines per year from 2030.

-Back in April, the city council passed a legislation that requires buildings taller than 25,000 feet to cut planet-warming emissions by 40 percent.
+Back in April, the city council passed legislation that requires buildings taller than 25,000 feet to cut planet-warming emissions by 40 percent.
 According to city officials, Trump’s largest New York properties — including Trump Tower on Fifth Avenue and the Trump Building on Wall Street — will be hit by this legislation as they pump out 27,000 tons of planet-warming gases yearly.

 The new requirements are being called the toughest action against climate change by any U.S. city to date, and they target a region of New York that is the biggest source of greenhouse gases — where buildings account for over two-thirds of emissions.